-If, for any reason, we need to convert an amount (including a payment into or out of your account) into another currency, we'll make the conversion at the exchange rate that applies at the time we do that transaction.
+If, for any reason, we need to convert a payment (either into or out of your account) into another currency, we'll make the conversion at the exchange rate that applies at the time we make a payment.
 We might do this, for example:

-- if we take money from your account and use it to pay an amount you owe us in a different currency - if we take money from your account and use it to pay an amount you owe to a third party in a different currency (see 'When we can take money from your account to pay other people you owe') - if we move money between accounts you hold in different currencies - if an overseas payment is cancelled and refunded to your account (see 'How to cancel your overseas payment request') - if we process a dishonour or return of funds in a different currency (see 'Always have enough money in your account for payments') - if we need to transfer any money to Inland Revenue or a charity as unclaimed money under relevant laws (and your account will be denominated in New Zealand dollars from the time we make the conversion) (see 'We can do certain things if you haven't used your accounts for some time').
+- if we take money from your account and use it to pay an amount you owe us in a different currency - if we take money from your account and use it to pay an amount you owe to a third party in a different currency (see 'When we can take money from your account to pay other people you owe') - if we move money between accounts you hold in different currencies - if an overseas payment is cancelled and refunded to your account (see 'How to cancel your overseas payment request') - if we process a dishonour or return of funds in a different currency (see 'Always have enough money in your account for payments').